What is Interpersonal Cognitive Behavioral Therapy anyway?

 Our approach is very different, well structured and designed to make sure you can understand these lifesaving techniques... and we measure your results with Evidence Based assessments to monitor your progress.
 Ask yourself this, "Who will be the first person who notices your changes? - people are often surprised when they hear who!
 We have helped thousands overcome their OCD, Anxiety, PTSD, Depression and more.
 We love what we do and we're here to support, listen, teach, and coach your way to feeling good!

-New England Center for Cognitive Behavioral Therapy can help individuals develop skills to step back, evaluate the situation, and make proper choices before reacting or "overreacting."
+The American Center for Cognitive Behavioral Therapy Treatment can help individuals develop skills to step back, evaluate the situation, and make proper choices before reacting or "overreacting."
 At NECBT we guide you through your difficulties while providing you the life-long skills to handle just about any situation.
 As a result, you feel more in control of your life, because you will have the ability to approach situations more calmly and rationally.
 You will become your own therapist and empower yourself to be able to make more clear-headed decisions, stay calmer and more in control, and ultimately feel better by behaving and reacting more rationally.
 Call today!
 860-430-5515

 Interpersonal Cognitive Behavioral Therapy (I-CBT) is an innovative form of therapy that falls under the umbrella term of Cognitive Behavioral Therapy (CBT).
 I-CBT was developed by Dr. Thomas A. Cordier.
 Although the therapy embraces the majority of guidelines and the implementation of CBT, the I-CBT concept also focuses a great deal on the interpersonal skills necessary for patients to maintain wellness and integrate better in society.
 Many people mistake that Interpersonal is simply the relationship between the therapist and patient, although this therapeutic alliance is critical, the emotional intelligence is a fundamental key to optimal patient outcomes.